-Individuals who have, or have had, a high political profile, or hold, or have held, public office, can pose a higher money laundering risk to firms as their position may make them vulnerable to corruption.
+Individuals who have, or have had, a high political profile, or hold, or have held, public office (excluding non-executive board members of civil service departments), can pose a higher money laundering risk to firms as their position may make them vulnerable to corruption.
 This risk also extends to members of their immediate families and to known close associates.